pablovgd/pablovgd.github.io/bikepack.markdown

 permalink: /bikepacking/
 ---

-On this page you'll find various documentation (blogplost, pictures, movies) of some bikepacking trips I did.
+On this page you'll find various documentation (blogposts, pictures, movies) of some bikepacking trips I did.
 Image are clickable and lead to a blogpost of the trip.

 # The 4 Rivers Path (South Korea) - 2020